relvacode/gpool/README.md

 type PoolJobFn func(c chan struct{}) (interface{}, error)
 ```

-PoolJobFn is a function that is executed as a pool Job
+PoolJobFn is a function that is executed as a pool Job c is closed when a Kill()
+request is issued.